Krystian-key/Krystian-key/README.md

 ## Hello There, Im Krystian Kluczkiewicz 👋

-### I'm a Student of Computer Science and Econometrics, Junior Developer, and amateurish MMA fighter.
+### I'm a Student of Computer Science and Econometrics, Junior Developer and amateurish MMA fighter.

 - 🔭 I’m currently working on Health Aplication with technologies like (Java, JavaScript, Html & CSS, SQL & Hibernate)
 - 🌱 I’m currently learning Angular & SalesForce